getdozer/dozer-docs/docs/3_getting_started.md

 ```
 :::note
 **Note:**
-You can see the progress of the execution from your device terminal or console.
+You are able to monitor the execution progress through the terminal or console on your device.
 :::

 ## Step 3: Query the APIs